• Skip to main content

 The National Academy of Sports Medicine (NASM) defines strength as “the ability of the neuromuscular system to produce internal tension (in the muscles and connective tissues that pull on the bones) to overcome an external force or external load.

-Muscular strength is important not only for sports performance but also for day-to-day life, as it supports lifting and moving about the environment.
+Muscular strength is necessary not only for sports performance but also for day-to-day life, as it supports lifting and moving about the environment.

 Maximal strength, specifically, is “the maximum force an individual’s muscle can produce in a single voluntary effort, regardless of the rate of force production (NASM 2018).”